 Yes.
-Everyone would love to reduce their carbon footprint.
-But before you do that you need to have a clear picture of your emissions and connect them to data that you can actually measure and monitor.
+Everyone would love to reduce their company’s or products’ carbon footprint.
+But before you do that you need a clear picture of your carbon emissions.
+And connect them to data that you can actually measure and monitor.

 So how can you map out your carbon emissions?

 The GHG provides clarity on scopes: scope 1, 2, and 3 emissions.
 This categorization is often also applied to the other 14+ other impact outcomes of a Life Cycle Assessment (LCA).

 Scope 1: Emissions from scope 1 are direct emissions.
 This means that they directly come from your organization’s owned- or controlled source, such as; company vehicle emissions.

 Scope 2: Emissions in scope 2 cover the indirect emissions from purchased sources, such as your organization’s consumed electricity or cooling.

 Scope 3: Emissions from scope 3 include all the other indirect emissions within your entire value chain, this includes the upstream supply chain (suppliers), as well as downstream GHG emissions e.g. occurring with customers.